13 Weeks Pregnant With Twins or Multiples

 As your babies grow, you will see a significant change in your stomach size around this week.
 Apart from this, your body will go through many other changes in the 13th week of pregnancy.
 Here are some of them:

-• Your breasts will tend to look quite different in the coming weeks, as compared to what you might remember them to be at the start of your pregnancy.
-The darkness of the nipples and the areolas will continue to increase at a good pace.
-The tiny little bumps, termed as Montgomery’s tubercles, will also be evident, and these are necessary for the baby to feel the nipple and latch on correctly.
-These also increase in quantity on your breasts, combined with their increasing size.
+• Your breasts will tend to look quite different in the coming weeks compared to what you might remember them to be at the start of your pregnancy.
+The breasts will become heavier and bigger, and the darkness of the nipples and the areolas will continue to increase at a good pace (1).
+The tiny little bumps, termed as Montgomery’s tubercles, will also be evident, and these are necessary for the baby to feel the nipple and latch on correctly

 Common Bodily Changes